microsoft/azuredevopslabs/labs/vstsextend/terraform/readme.md

 1. Now click **Queue** to trigger the build.
 Once the build success, verify that the artifacts have **Terraform** folder and **PartsUnlimitedwebsite.zip** file in the drop.

       ![](images/queuebuild2.gif)

+1. NOTE THE BUILD NUMBER on the PIPELINES->BUILD screen after the build completes, you will use it in a later step!

 ## Exercise 3: Deploy resources using Terraform (IaC) in Azure CD pipeline